RomanBlahuta/SpoilerBlockerAI/README.md

 * Sentence classification
 * Data preprocessing and hand-crafted features
 * ~~Elements of sentiment analysis~~ - rejected after Exploratory Data Analysis and application of this method to the explored data
+* Deep Learning Neural Networks (keras with tensorflow BE)

+### Embeddings were provided by Stanford University: https://nlp.stanford.edu/projects/glove/

 ## Team
 * Roman Blahuta